• Skip to primary navigation

 Can I use any beans instead of chickpeas?

 Of course!
-Personally I really like chickpeas because I find they go 'flaky' when mashed unlike other beans, but feel free to use whatever you have.
+Personally I really like chickpeas because I find they go 'flaky' when mashed unlike other beans, but feel free to use whatever you have - I find both black beans and white beans work really well.

 Why do you put microgreens on top of your toast?